Leaflet/Leaflet/examples/quick-start.md

 Each object has its own set of events --- see [documentation](../reference.html) for details.
 The first argument of the listener function is an event object --- it contains useful information about the event that happened.
 For example, map click event object (`e` in the example above) has `latlng` property which is a location at which the click occured.

-Lets improve our example by using a popup instead of an alert:
+Let's improve our example by using a popup instead of an alert:

 	var popup = L.popup();